luizgdsmdev/Javascript-studies/basics/memory-stack-vs-heap/intro.md

 //Setting these dynamic structures to null makes the section in memory eligible for garbage collection via the mark-and-sweep algorithm if no other references exist variable = null;
 array = null;
-Person = null;//Notice: any instances (e.g., new Person('Luiz')) must also have their references removed (set to null or out of scope) to be collected. myFunction = null;
+Person = null;//Notice: any instances (e.g., new Person('Luiz')) must also have their references removed (set to null or out of scope) or go out of scope to be garbage-collected. myFunction = null;
 ````